BracketSpace/Notification/readme.txt

 = Can I test my notifications before sending? =

 Yes, just activate the debug log in the DEBUGGING section of the plugin settings.
-All notifications will be catched into log visible only to you.
+All notifications will be caught into log visible only to you.

 = Can you create a plugin for me? =